Bartolomeo Maggi: On The Nature of Gunpowder

 In addition to the deep-rooted belief that gunshot wounds were the result of damage due to burning flesh and the allegedly high temperature of the bullets, it was widely believed that such wounds were also poisonous and should be treated accordingly.
 Maggi, however, was in no way convinced of the possibility that the gunpowder injuries were poisonous.
 He placed the emphasis on the chemical composition of the gunpowder in the first place: none of the elements contained could be considered poisonous; how then could the whole become so?
 The components listed were sulphur, saltpeter and willow or hazel charcoal, with the addition of camphor, schnapps and vinegar.
 Many of these substances were already used in ancient times for a wide variety of curative purposes.
-Sulphur, for example, was favorited by Galen (2nd century AD) for the treatment of mange, leprosy and as an antidote for the bites of poisonous animals.
-Saltpeter used in the preparation of explosive powder, on the other hand, was not analyzed in ancient works because nitro was prepared in a different way, and yet Maggi reiterated that - after all - the starting material was the same and from this he could confidently assert that this substance was harmless.
+Sulphur, for example, was favoured by Galen (2nd century AD) for the treatment of mange, leprosy and as an antidote for the bites of poisonous animals.
+Saltpeter used in the preparation of explosive powder, on the other hand, was not analyzed in ancient works because nitro was prepared in a different way, and yet Maggi reiterated that - after all - the starting material was the same, and from this he could confidently assert that this substance was harmless.

 The belief that gunshot wounds were poisonous was, as we have seen, completely unfounded.
 However, it was undeniable that the outward appearance of the wounds could resemble the deleterious effects of poison.

 The danger of these wounds was, however, to be found in the bruises and accumulations of dead flesh that could cause gangrene or putrefaction, altering (according to the Hippocratic-Galenic assumption) the balance of the body's internal humours.